Snub Nose ASMR #armandgun #gunasmr

 What is the difference between single-action and double-action on a revolver?

-In single-action mode, you manually cock the hammer before pulling the trigger.
-In double-action mode, pulling the trigger both cocks the hammer and releases it, resulting in a longer and heavier trigger pull.
-Both actions are demonstrated for safe handling and practice.
+In single-action, you manually cock the hammer before pulling the trigger.
+In double-action, pulling the trigger both cocks and releases the hammer, requiring more force and a longer pull.

 More Training & Techniques Videos You Might Like